-It appears that any party seeking an injunction would have to demonstrate that the difficulties experienced on account of COVID-19 would prevent that party from putting forward its case, so as to cause a breach of natural justice.
+It appears that any party seeking an injunction would have to demonstrate that the difficulties experienced on account of COVID-19 would prevent that party from putting forward its case, to cause a breach of natural justice.

 There has not yet been a decision on these matters in the Scottish Courts, but it seems likely that they will take a similar approach.

 Although adjudication proceedings will, for the most part, be expected to continue as normal, it is clear that the current restrictions could make preparing submissions more challenging.